-1. The State of Nevada, by and through Aaron Ford, Attorney General for the State of Nevada, and Ernest Figueroa, Consumer Advocate, files this Complaint on behalf of the State to eliminate the hazard to public health and safety caused by the opioid epidemic, to abate the nuisance in this State, and to recover civil fines arising out of Defendants' false, deceptive and unfair marketing and/or unlawful diversion of prescription opioids (hereinafter "opioids").1 Such economic damages were foreseeable to Defendants and were sustained because of Defendants' intentional and/or unlawful actions and omissions.
+1. The State of Nevada, by and through Aaron Ford, Attorney General for the State of Nevada, and Ernest Figueroa, Consumer Advocate, files this Complaint on behalf of the State to eliminate the hazard to public health and safety caused by the opioid epidemic, to abate the nuisance in this State, and to recover civil fines arising out of Defendants' false, deceptive and unfair marketing and/or unlawful diversion of prescription opioids (hereinafter "opioids").
+1

-28 As used herein, the term "opioid" refers to the entire family of opiate drugs including natural, synthetic and semisynthetic opiates.
+As used herein, the term "opioid" refers to the entire family of opiate drugs including natural, synthetic and semisynthetic opiates.